janetjoywilson/janetjoywilson.github.io/_posts/2016-09-02-Can-you-Canoe.md

 ## the lesson

 What does one learn when you test yourself?
 In school we find out whether we've understood the lesson.
 In life we discover how far we can go.
 I tend to challenge myself physically.

-A few years ago it was skiing at Whistler.
+A few years ago it was skiing at [Whistler](https://www.whistlerblackcomb.com/).
+This is challenging enough for someone from Ontario but I moved it up a few notches and took my son [Heli-Skiing](http://www.whistlerheliskiing.com/).
+WOW what an EXTRAordinary experience that was & I was not up to the skiing in mountain powder but I did it!

 Two years ago it was rowing at the [Argonauts Rowing Club](http://www.argonautrowingclub.com/).
-That may not seem so challenging but for me who is not a swimmer I had to get into an eight without a life jacket and strap in my feet!
+That may not seem so challenging but for me who is not a swimmer I had to get into a four & an eight without a life jacket and strap my feet into shoes held in the boat!
 Plus it feels like you're sitting on the water which is cool but also disconcerting!

 Side bar : I don't swim because I sink.
 I grew up on a farm near Lake Erie.
 We did not swim in the lake.
 I never had lessons.
 Anytime I went to friends' houses with a pool I usually almost drowned.
-My confident level never had a chance to increase!
+My confidence level never had a chance to increase!
 20 years ago when my son was born I enrolled in swimming lessons at the local pool.
 I have some technique but I don't have the strength nor belief for my survival swimming out in a lake.
 So I have to take a deep breath to go forward with activities I want to try like rowing or commit to participating in a canoe trip.

 My lesson?
-I can do it.
+I can do it if I put my mind to it cuz I'm kinda stubborn and I love learning new things!

 ## far from the madding crowd

-During the canoe trip Liz was talking about a teacher who loved Thomas Hardy and made the class read everything he'd ever written.
+During the canoe trip Liz was talking about a teacher who loved [Thomas Hardy](https://interestingliterature.com/2015/02/23/the-best-thomas-hardy-novels/) and made the class read everything he'd ever written.
 While she was telling this to another on the trail I had just had the thought about being far from the madding crowd which in turn carried me to a memory from 1987 when I went to [Thomas Hardy's cottage](https://www.nationaltrust.org.uk/hardys-cottage) in Dorset.

 Hardy took the title from Thomas Gray's poem [Elegy Written in a Country Churchyard](https://en.wikipedia.org/wiki/Elegy_Written_in_a_Country_Churchyard) (1751).